Convenience store chain planning to open 10 Charleston stores hits environmental roadblock

 A popular Mount Pleasant restaurant is adding a second location in the Charleston region.

-Page's Okra Grill announced on its Facebook page last week it will open a new site in the developing Nexton community near Summerville.
+Page's Okra Grill announced on its Facebook page last week it will open a new site in the mixed-use Nexton community near Summerville.

 An accompanying map shows it going near the Nexton Square shopping center that's slated to open soon at U.S. Highway 17A and Brighton Park Boulevard.
 Taco Boy opened its newest restaurant there last month.
 Hall's Chophouse also soon will open a second Lowcountry location in the shopping center.